 Fair Haven Retirement Home Oral Health Center is a new geriatric dental clinical program that incorporates an inter-professional educational component to the clinical experience for D3 and D4 students.
 This clinic provides the full range of services to residents of the Fair Haven Retirement Home and has plans to begin accepting patients from other area assisted living facilities.
 This dental program is the first university-affiliated geriatric dental program in a retirement home in Alabama and, we believe, in the Southeast.

-Voluntary Weekly External Rotations (SEARCH)
+Voluntary External Rotations for D-4 Students (SEARCH)

 Quality of Life Health Complex is located in Gadsden, Alabama.
 There are currently eight dentists and three hygienists at this site.
 Their services include routine dental exams, extractions, fillings, cleanings, teeth bleaching, treatment for abscessed teeth, treatment for tooth decay, treatment for gum disease, and x-rays.
 Beginning in January 2013, D4 students will rotate each week through this clinic as part of our routine external rotations.